Assemble-Teams/disaster-response-pipeline/README.md

     `conda activate py36`
 - Install required packages by running the following command in the app's directory `pip install -r requirements.txt`
+- In order to be able to download the model file you need to have git-lfs installed and used in the local repository copy.
+For that, install Git LFS following the instructions in https://git-lfs.github.com/.
+Now install git-lfs in the local repository with `git lfs install`

 <a name="preprocess"></a>
 ## Data processing